perforce/helix-core-search-indexer/README.md

 (6) For more information on Helix Server Extensions, please refer to the [Helix Core Extensions Developer Guide](https://www.perforce.com/manuals/extensions/Content/Extensions/Home-extensions.html)

-## Useful commands
+Here are some useful commands to work with extensions.

-List the extensions on a Helix Core Server.
+(1) List the extensions on a Helix Core Server.

     p4 extension --list --type=extensions

-List the extension's configurations.
+(2) List the extension's configurations.

     p4 extension --list --type=configs

-Delete the extension's directory and extension from Helix Core Server.
+(3) Delete the extension's directory and extension from Helix Core Server.

     rm -f helix-core-search-indexer.p4-extension
     p4 extension -y --delete Perforce::helix-core-search-indexer

-## Indexer trigger on Windows
+#### Indexer trigger on Windows

 (1) Create a trigger script and save it in Helix Core.
 Make sure you change the Uri from `http://p4search.mydomain.com:1601` as per your configuration.